-Recently, Tom Weber, national director of ISO Community Hazard Mitigation, interviewed Chief Anthony Raffin, chief of the Fairview Park (Ohio) Fire Department.
+Recently, Tom Weber, former national director of ISO Community Hazard Mitigation, interviewed Chief Anthony Raffin, chief of the Fairview Park (Ohio) Fire Department.
 They talked about new risks that firefighters are facing, the financial challenges many fire departments confront, and the fact that fire severity is up even though fire frequency is down nationwide.

 CFP News: Let’s start with a brief overview of your emergency service career.